hapax/hapax.github.io/assets/alien-maths.md

 pixel of their most recent common ancestor.

 Could mind also develop convergently?
-At first sight, this seems like an obscure philosophical quibble, but turns out be one of the central premises of our search for extraterrestrial life!
+At first sight, this seems like an obscure philosophical quibble.
+But this turns out be the central premise in our search for extraterrestrial life!

 <!-- Sometimes, intelligence is lumped into the same category as the eye.
 But while the camera eye can be described in a sentence---light